ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 ## Connecting with a language's driver

-The information a driver needs to make a connection to your deployment is in the "amqps" section of your connection strings.
+The information a driver needs to make a connection to your deployment is in the `amqps` section of your connection strings.
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------
-`Type`||Type of connection - for RabbitMQ, it is "uri" `Scheme`||Scheme for a URI - for RabbitMQ, it is "amqps" `Path`||Path for a uri
+`Type`||Type of connection - for RabbitMQ, it is `uri` `Scheme`||Scheme for a URI - for RabbitMQ, it is `amqps` `Path`||Path for a uri
 `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD`